'We got our message out:' 150 attend Dubuque’s Climate Strike and Rally

-The weather forecast prompted a location change that lessened the visibility of Dubuque’s Climate Strike and Rally today, but it also likely increased the number of participants, organizers said.
+The weather forecast prompted a location change that lessened the visibility of Dubuque’s Climate Strike and Rally on Friday, but it also likely increased the number of participants, organizers said.

 About 150 people attended the lunch-hour, public event, the bulk of which was held in the Loras College Fieldhouse rather than Washington Square, as originally planned.